-i-D's music class of 2017: RAY BLK | read | i-D
+i-D's music class of 2017: ray blk | read | i-D

 What was working with him like?

 It was good.
-It was a very chilled session.
-I remember when I sent him the song, I was like, yeah, the song's about where we're from and I feel like you'd really fit with the subject matter.
-And he heard it and was, like, yeah, I love it, of course I'll be on this.
+It was a very chill session.
+I remember when I sent him the song, I was like, 'yeah, the song's about where we're from and I feel like you'd really fit with the subject matter.'
+And he heard it and was like,' yeah, I love it, of course I'll be on this.'
 And I feel like it was such a good collaboration.
 It just made sense for him to be on it and sealed everything it's about.
 He represents what that song is about as well.

 How was playing it on Jools Holland?